British Cycling suspends transgender policy

 "The challenge is far greater than one event or one sport, and only by working together can we hope to find a timely solution, which achieves fairness in a way that maintains the dignity and respect of all athletes."

-Bridges had been due to compete in her first women's event at the National Omnium Championships.
+Bridges, 21, began hormone therapy last year as part of her gender dysphoria treatment, and raced in men's events until February.

-The 21-year-old began hormone therapy last year as part of her gender dysphoria treatment and raced in men's events until February.
+She had been due to compete in her first women's event at the National Omnium Championships.

-However, three days before the event, the UCI told British Cycling that because international ranking points are allocated at national championship events, Bridges' participation could only be allowed once her eligibility to race in international competitions was confirmed.
+However, three days beforehand, the UCI told British Cycling that because international ranking points are allocated at national championship events, Bridges' participation could only be allowed once her eligibility to race in international competitions was confirmed.
 That process is ongoing.

-British Cycling also said it "understood there are concerns" regarding how the current policy reflected the guidance published by the Sports Councils Equality Group (SCEG) last year.
+British Cycling said it "understood there are concerns" regarding how its policy reflected the guidance published by the Sports Councils' Equality Group (SCEG) last year.

-An 18-month review developed by Sport England, Sport Scotland, Sport Northern Ireland, Sport Wales and UK Sport concluded that "testosterone suppression is unlikely to guarantee fairness between transgender women and natal females in gender-affected sports".
+An 18-month review developed by Sport England, Sport Scotland, Sport Northern Ireland, Sport Wales and UK Sport concluded "testosterone suppression is unlikely to guarantee fairness between transgender women and natal females in gender-affected sports".

 It said that "for many sports, the inclusion of transgender people, fairness and safety cannot co-exist in a single competitive model".

-Their guidance applies to transgender inclusion in non-elite sport.
+That guidance applies to transgender inclusion in non-elite sport.

 A group of elite female cyclists wrote a letter to the UCI, calling on it to "rescind" its rules around transgender participation.